Envirometrix/PredictiveSoilMapping/01-Introduction.md

 (0-100 cm) depths.

-The chemical, physical and biological properties of the soil differ from those of unaltered (unconsolidated) parent material from which the soil is derived over a period of time under the influence of climate, organisms and relief effects.
+The chemical, physical and biological properties of the soil differ from those of unaltered (unconsolidated) parent material, from which the soil is derived over a period of time under the influence of climate, organisms and relief effects.
 Soil should show a capacity to support life, otherwise we are dealing with inert unconsolidated parent material.
-Hence, for purposes of developing statistically based models to predict soil properties using PSM, it proves useful to distinguish between *actual* and *potential* soil areas (see further section \@ref(soil-covariates)).
+Hence, for purposes of developing statistical models to predict soil properties using PSM, it proves useful to distinguish between *actual* and *potential* soil areas (see further section \@ref(soil-covariates)).